 - 42. Make the footbridge a colorful gateway.
-Consider the design of the 7th Street footbridge as an opportunity to announce approach to the bridge with an elegant and colorful structure. - 43.
-Consider the collective appearance and function of Downtown crossings.
+Consider the design of the 7th Street footbridge as an opportunity to announce approach to the bridge with an elegant and colorful structure. - and function of Downtown crossings.
 All of the Downtown highway crossings should be addressed functionally and visually as an integrated system.